6asss/Online-Retail-Exploratory-Analysis/README.md

 # Online Retail Exploratory Data Analysis (EDA)

 ## Project Overview
 This project involves conducting an exploratory data analysis (EDA) on transactional data from an online retail store.
 The dataset contains customer purchases, including product details, quantities, prices, and timestamps.
-The primary goal is to uncover insights into the store's sales trends, customer behavior, and popular products.
-The findings from this analysis can inform strategic business decisions and enhance overall store performance.
+The main goal here is to uncover insights into the store's sales trends, consumer behavior, and popular products.
+The findings from this analysis can inform strategic business decisions and enhance the overall performance of the store.

 ## Table of Contents
 - [Prerequisites](#prerequisites)